KatherineMichel/pinax-tutorial/how_a_vanilla_django_project_works.md

-# Overview of How a Vanilla Django Project Works
+# How a Vanilla Django Project Works

 ## Creating a Vanilla Django Project from Scratch